Renee Horton signs a book at a Sigma Pi Sigma Honorary Member Induction

 Purchasing Insignia and Regalia

-In keeping with the high standards of Sigma Pi Sigma as a member of the Association of College Honor Societies, we ask that regalia are only purchased for current or soon-to-be-inducted members of Sigma Pi Sigma, or as gifts for those members.
+In keeping with the high standards of Sigma Pi Sigma as a member of the Association of College Honor Societies, we ask that regalia be purchased only for lifetime members or soon-to-be-inducted members of Sigma Pi Sigma.

 Hosting an Induction Ceremony

-Virtual inductions are a great opportunity to connect with alumni.
-Chapter advisers can fill out this form to request alumni contact information.
+Inductions ceremonies are a great opportunity to connect with alumni.
+Chapter advisers and students can peruse our alumni mentor profiles to find potential guest speakers.

 Induction Video Resources